Read debates they’ve taken part in, see how they voted, sign up for an email alert, and more.

 Murdo Fraser: To ask the Scottish Executive, further to the answer to question S3W-27817 by Stewart Stevenson on 28 October 2009, how many petrol stations there have been in each year since 1999, broken down by local authority area.

 Jackie Baillie: To ask the Scottish Executive what its assessment is of the value of surplus NHS land and buildings.

 - Public Transport answered 17 March 2011

-Elaine Smith: To ask the Scottish Executive what consultation was carried out with bus users in Moodiesburn prior to the opening of the Moodiesburn bypass.
+Elaine Smith: To ask the Scottish Executive what the satisfaction levels are of bus passengers in the Moodiesburn area.

 What is the Scottish Parliament?

 The Scottish Parliament is the national legislature of Scotland, located in Edinburgh.
 The Parliament consists of 129 members known as MSPs, elected for four-year terms; 73 represent individual geographical constituencies, and 56 are regional representatives.

 - NHS Greater Glasgow and Clyde (Meetings) Thursday, 6 March 2014; 5 speeches